 The Yelm Prairie Line Trail is a rail-trail between the cities of Yelm and Roy.
 It will provide a safe and inviting non-motorized connection between Pierce and Thurston Counties for all ages and abilities.

 ForeverGreen Trails has been coordinating a coalition of organizations, agencies, and local governments who endorse this project.
-We have obtained grants to support the trail's completion and are currently engaged in a pre-planning process with the help of the National Parks Service's Rivers, Trails and Conservation Assistance program.
+We have obtained grants to support the trail's completion and are currently engaged in a pre-planning process assisted by the National Parks Service's Rivers, Trails and Conservation Assistance program.
 Your interest and inquiries are welcome.